Cuéntame cómo pasó: Antonio

+Mercedes

 Mercedes, tired of sewing trousers, starts to design and sell her own outfits.
 The sales go well, so she teams up with Nieves to open a boutique named Meyni in the hair salon premises, hiring Pili as shop assistant and using the back room as a workshop.
 As the business prospers, Don Pablo decides to invest his money in it, and the clothing production is moved to a fully equipped dressmaking factory at Don Pablo's premises, hiring a team of dressmakers and even hiring Antonio and Desi as salesmen.
 Meyni reaches its peak of success when they run a fashion show in front of Carmen Polo, but the company does not outlast the economic crisis and they eventually have to close the factory.
 After Nieves' departure, Mercedes teams up with Pili to convert the boutique into a unisex hair salon.
 After giving birth to María, the Alcántaras' fourth child, she decides to finish her secondary school studies and even completes a degree in Economics.
 She also works for some time as a real estate agent.
 She suffers a health scare when she is diagnosed with breast cancer and has a mastectomy.
 With her experience in design and in the fashion industry she starts a firm to make swimwear for women recovering from mastectomies and once completely recovered she is one of the first women in Spain to undergo a breast reconstruction.
 In the family winery she takes care of the bookkeeping.
 To help battered women in a shelter she teaches them sewing first and she transforms the sewing workshop into a firm to make clothing for women of all sizes later.
+After having to close the company due to not being able to compete against textile offshoring, she opens a small dressmaking shop in the neighborhood.